AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 ---
 title: Export Raw Data
-description: Learn to export records from your [!DNL MBI] Data Warehouse to get a closer look at what is powering your dashboard.
+description: Learn to export records from your [!DNL Commerce Intelligence] Data Warehouse to get a closer look at what is powering your dashboard.
 exl-id: 26decdaf-2b2c-4ca2-b3d5-0386892662e8
 ---
 # Export Raw Data

-Using raw data exports, you can export records from your [!DNL MBI] Data Warehouse to get a closer look at what is powering your dashboard.
+Using raw data exports, you can export records from your [!DNL Commerce Intelligence] Data Warehouse to get a closer look at what is powering your dashboard.
 Also, raw data exports can help you [pinpoint data discrepancies](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/using-data-exports-to-pinpoint-discrepancies.html?lang=en).

 Raw data exports provide access to additional columns and dimensions generated through de-normalization and pre-aggregation of relevant metrics.
-For example, `User's first order date` is a dimension that you can export for each user in [!DNL MBI], while it may not be available in your database.
+For example, `User's first order date` is a dimension that you can export for each user in [!DNL Commerce Intelligence], while it may not be available in your database.

 This tutorial covers the following: